TAMdrew/cud_analysis/README.md

 You can run the analysis using the **Jupyter Notebooks** or the **Command-Line Interface (CLI)**.

-#### Jupyter Notebooks
+#### Jupyter Notebook
-- **`notebooks/CUD_Analysis_Walkthrough.ipynb`**: A comprehensive, step-by-step guide to running the core CUD analysis and generating reports.
-- **`notebooks/AI_Powered_Analysis.ipynb`**: An interactive notebook that uses Gemini 2.5 Pro to perform ad-hoc analysis using natural language, code execution, and URL context.
+- **`notebooks/CUD_Analysis_and_Reporting.ipynb`**: A comprehensive, unified notebook that serves as the primary interface for the platform.
+It allows for one-click automated analysis, interactive deep-dives, and other utilities.

-Navigate to the notebooks and execute the cells sequentially.
+Navigate to the notebook and execute the cells sequentially.

 #### Command-Line Interface (CLI)
 ```bash